L-1B Processing Time Nebraska Service Center 2026

 Current Processing Times

-- Visit the USCIS Processing Times webpage
+- Visit the USCIS Processing Times page and select the Nebraska Service Center

-- Check the Nebraska Service Center’s specific timeline estimates
+- Contact the Nebraska Service Center directly

 By Service Center